Sumit0ubey/Portfolio/README.md

 # Portfolio

-This is a personal portfolio website created by Sumit Dubey using **HTML**, **CSS**, and **JavaScript**.
+This is a personal portfolio website created using **HTML**, **CSS**, and **JavaScript**.

 ## 🌐 Overview

-This project showcases Sumit's skills, projects, and experience in a clean and responsive layout.
+This project showcases skills, projects, and experience in a clean and responsive layout.
 It's perfect as a starting point for anyone wanting to build a web-based professional profile or resume.

 ## 🚀 Features